My website with WebSite X5.

 As an architect, Licia is used to managing everything herself and she prefers not to delegate the maintenance of her own image to others.
 That is why she needs a tool that lets her share her own projects online to catch the interest of engineering and architecture studios, or find other freelances and collaborators.

-A portfolio website
+A portfolio website for networking.

 When she was first starting out and seeking international clients and projects online, Licia wanted a solution that would help her:

 - create a website with an affordable tool and reduced budget;

 - create an online portfolio that could be updated quickly.

 When she discovered WebSite X5, Licia knew she had found a tool that would help her grow in her career as an architect.
 She first tested it out by making a website for travel photography, her passion.
 Then she changed the website to promote her work in architecture.

 The 5-step framework let her work according to the timelines and deadlines she had planned for.
 In other words: organization and speed.
 To highlight her career, Licia experimented with the Galleries included in the software, letting the images speak for themselves.
 The result was a real, easy-to-use, and immediately clear online portfolio, in which each project has a detailed data sheet.
 She also made sure to include links to the websites of the professionals she works with: because her site is for networking.